Foodie road trip in Tasmania

 Tasmania Whisky Trail

 There’s more to Tasmanian wine these days than a cold-climate pinot.
 Along with cider (the island is known as the Apple Isle) and sheep-whey vodka, you can also down a dram or two on the Whisky Trail.
 The world woke up to Tasmanian whisky when Sullivans Cove French Oak won World’s Best Single Malt in 2014.
-On a sunny Sunday I head out on a whisky-tasting tour with Brett Steel of Drink Tasmania (drinktasmania.com.au), through rolling farmland to bucolic Nant (nant.com.au), pioneering Old Kempton (oldkemptondistillery.com.au), Belgrove, and grand Shene Estate.
+Head out on a whisky-tasting tour with Brett Steel of Drink Tasmania (drinktasmania.com.au), through rolling farmland to bucolic Nant (nant.com.au), pioneering Old Kempton (oldkemptondistillery.com.au), Belgrove, and grand Shene Estate.

 Shene, a crumbling 19th-century estate, has been restored and given a new lease of life by David and Anne Kernke.
 In their smart timber distillery the couple make Irish-style triple-distilled whiskey and an award-winning gin, Poltergeist, infused with 12 native Tasmanian botanicals.